thoukydides/matterbridge-tado-hw/README.md

 1. Open the Matterbridge web interface, e.g. at http://localhost:8283/.
 1. Under *Install plugins* type `matterbridge-tado-hw` in the *Plugin name or plugin path* search box, and click *Install ⬇️*.
+1. The Matterbridge log output will include an authorisation URL.
+Copy the listed URL into a web browser, login to your tado° account, and approve access.

 <details>
 <summary>Alternative method using command line (and advanced configuration)</summary>